Darron Smith: Early life and education

 Smith was born in Nashville, Tennessee, but his formative years were split between Los Angeles and Nashville.
 As a child, he followed the Baptist faith along with his family.
 As a teenager, however, Smith began to question his faith.
 When he was 15, he met a black member of the LDS Church who briefly introduced him to Mormonism.
 A short time later, Smith had an unrelated encounter when two Mormon missionaries came to the Smith residence and further broadened his understanding of the religion.
 He felt that his questions about religion were better answered through Mormonism.
 Smith converted from the Baptist faith to Mormonism in 1981.
 He later went on to serve a mission for the LDS Church in Lansing, Michigan.

 After graduating from Antioch High School in Nashville, he began his collegiate studies at the LDS Church-owned BYU-Idaho (formerly known as Ricks College).
 During his time at Ricks, Smith served one year in the regular Army, training as an Army photographer.
-He later transferred his undergraduate training to the University of Utah in Salt Lake City where he completed his Bachelor Degree in Behavioral Science and Health in 1994.
+He later transferred his undergraduate training to the University of Utah in Salt Lake City where he completed his bachelor's degree in Behavioral Science and Health in 1994.